nrj/objective-curl/README.md

 The objective-curl framework is an easy-to-use interface to the [libcurl C API](http://curl.haxx.se/libcurl/c/) for Cocoa developers.
 My first and foremost efforts are primarily focusing on FTP support.
 There are a couple frameworks out there for libcurl that subclass NSURLHandle, which has been deprecated since 10.4.
-This framework is designed for newer Cocoa applicaations and uses NSObject with your traditional [delegation](http://developer.apple.com/mac/library/DOCUMENTATION/Cocoa/Conceptual/CocoaFundamentals/CocoaDesignPatterns/CocoaDesignPatterns.html#//apple_ref/doc/uid/TP40002974-CH6-SW19) design patterns.
+This framework is designed for newer Cocoa applicaations using OS X 10.5 and higher - it uses  [NSObject](http://developer.apple.com/mac/library/documentation/cocoa/reference/Foundation/Classes/NSObject_Class/Reference/Reference.html), [NSOperation](http://developer.apple.com/mac/library/DOCUMENTATION/Cocoa/Reference/NSOperation_class/Reference/Reference.html) and [NSOperationQueue](http://developer.apple.com/mac/library/DOCUMENTATION/Cocoa/Reference/NSOperationQueue_class/Reference/Reference.html#//apple_ref/occ/cl/NSOperationQueue) for threading and your traditional cocoa delegate patterns.

 ## Simple FTP/SFTP Example

-    // CurlSFTP *sftp = [[CurlSFTP alloc] init];
     CurlFTP *ftp = [[CurlFTP alloc] init];

     [ftp setVerbose:YES]